cBioPortal/oncotree/docs/OncoTree-Mapping-Tool.md

 **Note:**
 - The Ontology Mapping tool runs on python 3.
 - The source file should be tab delimited and should contain one of the ontology: ONCOTREE_CODE, ICDO_CODE, NCIT_CODE, UMLS_CODE or HEMEONC_CODE in the file header.
 - We currently are allowing only one ontology to another ontology mapping.
-This tool will be extended to support one to multiple ontology systems mapping.
+In the future, we plan to extend the tool to support mapping to multiple ontology systems.